lisiCAO/PantryPage/ReadMe.md

 - Backend APIs can be accessed at `http://localhost:8000/api`.

 #### API Documentation
-- Detailed API documentation is available at `[https://documenter.getpostman.com/view/31315195/2s9Ykn8hEY]`.
+- Detailed API documentation is available at `[API Doc] (https://documenter.getpostman.com/view/31315195/2s9Ykn8hEY)`.

 #### Contributing
 - Guidelines for contributing to the project are available in the `CONTRIBUTING.md` file.